Adedoyin-Emmanuel/Adedoyin-Emmanuel/README.md

 - 🤔 I’m always available to guide and support you in **Tech**

-- 💬 Ask me about Tech, Linux, TypeScript, GNOME, C, Software Testing and Penpot...
+- 💬 Ask me about Tech, Linux, TypeScript, GNOME, C, Software Testing, and Penpot...

 - 📫 How to reach me: ... **adedoyine535@gmail.com**